navikt/rina-irsync/README.md

 See the list of [contributors](CONTRIBUTORS.md) who have helped make this project better.

+## Goals

+- modern tech stack, JDK 21+
+- no "RINA SDK", generate data classes ourselves
+- binary releases for Linux and Windows

+## Non-Goals

+- Credentials management is out of scope.
+We assume the user has a way to securely store and retrieve username and password for an authorized user and make them available to the app as environment variables.

 ## Description

 This 12-factor app supports two scenarios: